mishakessler/unix-environment/README.md

 brew install git
 ```

-> ⚠️ Like before, any `brew` command may take an opportunity to upgrade Homebrew dependencies before actually installing the software you've requested– that's all to say, don't worry if a lot seems to be happening when you run a `brew` command.

 If successful, you should see multiple Brew installations (the dependencies for the Git software).

 </details>